-Social Media took a giant leap forward in 2012, with more and more businesses utilizing the potential inherent in many of the social sites on the web.
+Social Media took a giant leap forward thus far in 2013, with more and more businesses utilizing the potential inherent in many of the social sites on the web.
 Things move so quickly though, so it’s always worth trying to stay a step ahead of the game.
-Here’s what we think might happen with social media in 2013.
+Here’s what we think might happen with social media in 2014.

 Community building will become even more important for major companies.
 There’s no doubt that this is going to happen.
 In fact, it’s happening already.
 Just today sportswear giants Nike announced that they were bringing all of their social media marketing in house in an attempt to get closer to their perceived community.
 With the fragmentation of social media, it is becoming more and more important for companies to have a range of specialists on hand to deal with the different areas of social media – farming this work out is not going to be as effective in the future, but one thing is for sure – creating a strong community of online followers is going to be more important than ever.